 Lighting Plan

 Vertical photometric overlays will show proposed lighting levels.
-This drawing will demonstrate compliance with appropriate City standards, including no light trespass onto abutting properties and Bird Friendly light emissions.
+This drawing will demonstrate compliance with appropriate City standards.
+This includes preventing light from spilling onto neighbouring properties and using bird-friendly lighting.

 Scale